The Homotopy Types of $SU(4)$-Gauge Groups: Introduction

 \section{Introduction}

 Let $G$ be a simply-connected, simple compact Lie group.
-Principal $G$-bundles over $S^{4}$ are classified by the value of the second Chern class, which can take any integer value.
-Let \(\namedright{P_{k}}{}{S^{4}}\) represent the equivalence class of principal $G$-bundle whose second Chern class is $k$.
-Let \gk\ be the \emph{gauge group} of this principal $G$-bundle, which is the group of $G$-equivariant automorphisms of $P_{k}$ which fix $S^{4}$.
+Then principal $G$-bundles over $S^{4}$ are classified by the value of a degree $4$ characteristic class.
+For instance, if $G=SU(n)$, then this is the second Chern class.
+Fixing a generator we obtain an isomorphism $H^4(S^4)\cong\mathbb{Z}$, and this class can take any integer value.
+Let \(\namedright{P_{k}}{}{S^{4}}\) represent the equivalence class of principal $G$-bundle corresponding under the above scheme to the integer $k\in\mathbb{Z}$.
+Let~\gk\ be the \emph{gauge group} of this principal $G$-bundle, which is the group of $G$-equivariant automorphisms of $P_{k}$ over $S^{4}$.

 Crabb and Sutherland~\cite{CS} showed that, while there are countably many inequivalent principal $G$-bundles, the gauge groups $\{\gk\}_{k\in\mathbb{Z}}$ have only finitely many distinct homotopy types.
 There has been a great deal of interest recently in determining the precise number of possible homotopy types.
 The following classifications are known.
 For two integers $a,b$, let $(a,b)$ be their greatest common divisor.
 If $G=SU(2)$ then $\gk\simeq\gkprime$ if and only if $(12,k)=(12,k^{\prime})$~\cite{K}; if $G=SU(3)$ then $\gk\simeq\gkprime$ if and only if $(24,k)=(24,k^{\prime})$~\cite{HK}; if $G=SU(5)$ then $\gk\simeq\gkprime$ when localized at any prime $p$ or rationally if and only if $(120,k)=(120,k^{\prime})$~\cite{Th2}; and if $G=Sp(2)$ then $\gk\simeq\gkprime$ when localized at any prime $p$ or rationally if and only if $(40,k)=(40,k^{\prime})$~\cite{Th1}.
 Partial classifications that are potentially off by a factor of $2$ have been worked out for $G_{2}$~\cite{KTT} and $Sp(3)$~\cite{Cu}.